 Understanding fluctuations in the real estate market can be tricky.
 There are a lot of factors that affect the market.
 Having an idea of what those are can work in your favor when it comes to buying or selling a home.
 Is it a good time to put your house on the market?
 Could now be the right time for you to buy?
 Read on to find out if the factors that affect the housing market are working for you.

-It seems a little odd, but the weather absolutely affects the housing market.
+It seems a little odd, but the weather absolutely affects the housing market and when to buy and sell a home.
 In part, this is due to the weather itself, but it’s also due to the flow of the average American’s year.

 During the holiday season, sellers may have an advantage.
 Generally, people looking to buy during the holidays want a transaction done quickly so they can get into their new home before the holidays.
 This makes buyers more apt to pay a little more.
 Plus, available inventory is lower during the winter.